-The Savannahs and Animals.
 Let’s face it, who doesn’t love waking up to see giraffes, zebras, okapi and plethora of other animals right outside their balcony?
-The fun doesn’t stop when the sun goes down as many of the animals are nocturnal and there are night vision goggles available down by the campfire to view them.
-There are also lots of rocking chairs on the balconies surrounding the lobby, as well as down by the campfire, where you can while away the hours watching the animals roaming about on the savannah.
+The fun doesn’t stop when the sun goes down either.
+Many of the animals are nocturnal and there are night vision goggles available down by the campfire to view them.
+There are also lots of rocking chairs on the balconies surrounding the lobby, as well as down by the campfire.
+It’s a great place to sit and watch the animals roaming about on the savannah.

-The Samawati Springs Pool.
 We love the pool!
 It has a fun slide that is 128 feet long, plus a separate splash park for the little ones to run around in and get soaked.
 The pool has a zero depth entry area, which is great if you’re like me and don’t like having to slide in off of the side.
-The atmosphere around the pool is great too – there are games throughout the day and the big sports events are shown on the screens around the pool bar, plus the frozen margaritas from the Maji pool bar are delicious!
+The atmosphere around the pool is fun too.
+There are games throughout the day and the big sports events are shown on the screens around the pool bar.
+Plus the frozen margaritas from the Maji pool bar are delicious!

 There’s not much that we don’t love about Kidani, but there’s a couple of little things that I thought I would mention;

-The Long Walk.
 Oh my goodness, if you are at the far end of the resort it is a long walk from the buses and lobby to your room!
-Now this isn’t a problem on the whole, but when you have tired kids at the end of a long day in the park the walk back to the room is no fun!
+When you have tired kids at the end of a long day in the park the walk back to the room is no fun!

-The Dining Options.
 There isn’t a very good selection of places to eat at Kidani Village.
-Other than Sanaa and the Maji Pool Bar the only other option is the gift shop, which has a selection of pastries for purchase or items that you can buy and take to your room and heat in the microwave.
+Other than Sanaa and the Maji Pool Bar the only other option is the gift shop.
+This has a selection of pastries for purchase or items that you can buy and take to your room to cook.
 The best option (other than simply waiting and eating at one of the parks) is to catch the complimentary shuttle bus down to Jambo House where they have a better selection of food outlets.

 These are very minor things and they would most definitely not put us off of staying there!